 NJ Statute 39:6A-8, NJ provides the type of injuries that are needed to bring a claim for non-economic damages: (1) death; (2) dismemberment; (3) loss of a fetus; (4) significant disfigurement or scarring; (5) displaced fractures; or (6) permanent injury.
 An injury is considered permanent when a body part or organ “has not healed to function normally and will not heal to function normally with further medical treatment.”
 Further a treating medical provider must provide a certification, based on objective clinical evidence, that the injury is permanent.

 Like most things in the world, there are many exceptions.
 For example, if you do not own a motor vehicle nor reside with a close relative that owns a vehicle you will have the full right to sue (zero threshold).
 An accident involving a commercial vehicle may be an exception even if you chose the lawsuit limitation under your auto policy.
 Needless to say, it is important to contact me, a South Jersey Auto Accident Lawyer, to learn your rights.
 Call me even if you believe you have the lawsuit limitation.
 I have handle these cases for over 25 years with success.

 If you or a family member have been needlessly injured or killed by another’s neglect, contact me.
 I, Joseph Monaco, will speak with you directly to answer your questions and address your worries and concerns.
 Your initial consultation is free.
-Because I am a Second Generation Trial Lawyer, I work tirelessly to continue my father’s long tradition of fighting for the underdog against the big insurance companies.
+As a New Jersey Trial Lawyer, I work tirelessly to continue my long tradition of fighting for the underdog against the big insurance companies.
 Plus, I only get paid if there is an award in your case because I work solely on a contingency fee basis.
 I offer the No Recovery, No Fee Guarantee.
 Contact me to get a seasoned South Jersey Auto Accident Lawyer on your side.